peterrakolcza/Artillery_Sidewinder_X1_Upgrades/README.md

 G29 P3    ; infer the rest of the mesh values again M420 S1 V ; enabled leveling and report the new mesh G29 S0    ; Save UBL mesh points to slot 0 (EEPROM).
 G29 F 10.0 ; Set Fade Height for correction at 10.0 mm.
+Just to make sure...
 G29 A     ; Activate the UBL System.
 M500      ; save the current setup to EEPROM
 M140 S0   ; cooling down the bed